EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

                  (that is the end of the base backup process) [^RECOVERY_TARGET_IMMEDIATE]

+> **IMPORTANT:**
+> Recovery target via _time_ and _xid_  **must be** subsequent to the
+> end of the backup.
+If you want to recover to a point in time between
+> the start and the end of a backup, you must recover from the
+> previous backup in the catalogue.

 [^TARGET_NAME]:
   Only available on PostgreSQL 9.1 and above

 [^RECOVERY_TARGET_IMMEDIATE]:
   Only available on PostgreSQL 9.4 and above

-You can use the --exclusive option to specify whether to stop immediately before or immediately after the recovery target.
+You can use the `--exclusive` option to specify whether to stop immediately before or immediately after the recovery target.

 Barman allows you to specify a target timeline for recovery,